Clan MacLeod: 17th century – peace among the clans and Civil War

+A Victorian era, romanticised depiction of a member of Clan Macleod by R. R. McIan, from The Clans of the Scottish Highlands, published in 1845.
+The tartan depicted is based upon the Mackenzie tartan, the Mackenzies conquered Lewis from the Macleods of Lewis.

 The Battle of Coire Na Creiche in 1601 on Skye saw the MacLeods defeated by Clan MacDonald of Sleat on the northern slopes of the Cuillin hills.
 In 1608 after a century of feuding which included battles between the MacDonalds, the Clan Mackenzie and Clan MacLean, all of the relevant Chiefs were called to a Lee lr meeting with Lord Ochiltree who was the King's representative.
 Here they discussed the future Royal intentions for governing the Isles.
 The Chiefs did not agree with the King and were all thrown into prison.
 Donald the Chief of the Clan MacDonald of Sleat was incarcerated in the Blackness Castle.
 His release was granted when he at last submitted to the King.
 Donald died in 1616 and then Donald Gorm Org MacDonald, 9th Chief, 1st Baronet of Sleat, his nephew succeeded as the chief and became the first Baronet of Sleat.
 Clan MacDonald of Sleat continues to hold title to Trotternish and Sleat on Skye from that day until the present.

 During the Civil War, after the Battle of Carbisdale in 1650 the defeated James Graham, 1st Marquess of Montrose surrendered himself to Neil MacLeod of Assynt at Ardvreck Castle.
 MacLeod' wife, Christine Munro, tricked Montrose into the castle dungeon and sent for troops of the Covenanter Government, and as a result Montrose was captured and executed.

 During the Civil War as many as 500 MacLeods fought as royalists at the Battle of Worcester in 1651.